shravanshetty1/blawgd/docs/ARCHITECTURE.md

  is controlled by various entities such as stakeholders of the blockchain network and client authors making it very hard for any one party to influence the behaviour of the platform.
 The blawgd platform is divided into the network and the clients.
-The network stores all the data and the client queries the network to retrieve data.
+The network stores all the data and the client verifies the data queried from the network.

 The blawgd network is controlled by stake holders of the blockchain network using [proof of stake](https://en.wikipedia.org/wiki/Proof_of_stake).
 Any malicious change to the network has to be voted on by a majority of stakeholders democratically